Accommodation (also known as focusing)

 A visual defect in which the two eyes fail to work together as a co-ordinated team resulting in a partial or total loss of binocular depth perception and stereoscopic vision.
 At least 12% of the population has some type of binocular vision disability.
 Amblyopia and strabismus are the most commonly known types of binocular vision disabilities.
 To find out more about these visual conditions, ( See Amblyopia and Strabismus).

 The ability of both eyes to turn inwards together.
 This enables both eyes to be looking at the exact same point in space.
 This skill is essential to attend adequately to near tasks and be able to read.
-Not only is convergence essential to maintaining attention and single vision, it is vital to be able to maintain convergence comfortably for long periods of time.
+Not only is convergence essential to maintaining attention and single vision, but it is also vital to be able to maintain convergence comfortably for long periods of time.
 Good binocular skills also require the eyes to be able to turn outwards together.
 This is called divergence (see below).
 Sustained ability to make rapid convergence and divergence movements are vital skills for learning.
-See jump convergence.

 The ability for the eyes to turn outwards together to enable them to both look further away.
 The opposite of convergence. (see above) Good divergence and convergence skills are essential for efficient learning and general visual performance.